Providing sharp, clear images that can be sent to computers is why a digital microscope camera is a popular research and teaching instrument.

 Some microscopes can be purchased with their own viewscreens and digital image capture capabilities already built in.

-was a natural progression in the history of microscope development as technological advances improved design.
+The digital microscope was a natural progression in the history of microscope development as technological advances improved design.

 August Kohler realized that in order to view a sample without obstruction, improvements would be needed.
 Kohler developed a double diaphragm system that lighted a specimen evenly allowing a true image to be viewed.